-- 9.4.4 Parameters for selection
+9.4.4 Param meters for selection

-- 9.4.4.1 Hard-working
+9.4 .4.1 Hard-working

-- 9.4.4.2 Determined
+9.4 .4.2 Determined

-- 9.4.4.3 Goal oriented
+9.4 .4.3 Goal oriented

-- 9.4.4.4 Self motivated
+9.4 .4.4 Selfmotivated

-- 9.4.4.5 Communication skills
+9.4 .4.5 Communication skills

-- 9.4.5 Roles & Responsibilities of Placecomers
+9.4.5 Roles & s & Responsibilities of Placecomers

-- 9.4.5.1 A placecomer must at all times ensure data creation and maintenance of records w.r.t.
+9.4 .5.1 A placecomer must at all times ensure data creation and maintenance e of records

+w.r.t.
 Placement Accounts.

-- 9.4.5.2 A daily update to be shared with coordinator-in-charge.
+9.4 .5.2 A daily update to be shared with coordinator-in-charge.

-- 9.4.5.3 A weekly meeting to be undertaken to assess and streamline progress of the committee.
+9.4 .5.3 A weekly meeting to be undertaken to assess and streamline progres s of the committee.

-9.5 Student Undertaking
+9.5 Stı ıdent Un Indertaking

+mentic oned abo hereby declare that I have rebove.
+I fully acknowledge that my adherence to these guideline acement, and that any violation will be liable to punishment/exclusion from es is imperative to my offer of

+Signatı ıre: Place: